therajusah/Lovable/README.md

-# Lovable Clone
+# AIsiteBuilder

-A full-stack web application that allows users to generate websites using AI, similar to Lovable and v0.
+A full-stack web application that allows users to generate websites using AI, similar to v0.

 ## Features